Anshuman1812-lab/GenAI-Cold-Email-Generator/README.md

 ### ✉️ Tailored Email Generation:
 - Leverages **Generative AI (GenAI)**, specifically **Llama 3.1** of the Llama series of large language models (LLMs) from Meta, to craft persuasive and professional emails.
+- Integrates your professional expertise, highlighting the the ability to fulfill the client's needs.
 - Ensures every email is unique, personalized, and highly relevant to the job posting.

 ### 📂 Portfolio Integration: